AviatrixSystems/Docs/HowTos/connect_overlap_vpc_via_VGW.rst

    |vgw_config|

-	#.
+	b.
 On the spoke-vpc side, go to Controller console, Site2Cloud, add new.
 Make sure the remote subnet list include 10.20.0.0/16 and 100.105.0.0/16.
 The local subnet is 100.101.0.0/16, the virtual address of the spoke-VPC, as shown in the screenshot below.

    |site2cloud|